 The Harper Review and the Set-up Inquiry made a number of recommendations that would address areas of preference given to domestic producers at a cost to consumers.
 The removal of restrictions on coastal shipping have long been advocated.
 Coastal shipping is only 6.5 per cent of sea freight by weight, of which 65 per cent was carried under licence (BITRE 2017).
 The recommendations relate to removing restrictions on cabotage (Harper Review) and on entry of foreign vessels (Agriculture Inquiry).
 These recommendations seek to undo some of the 2012 changes that have been estimated to have increased freight rates by 16 per cent, and cost between $242 and $466 million over the period 2012-2025 (Deloitte Access Economics 2012).
 In a slightly different vein, international liner shipping is the only industry that is exempt from Australia’s competition laws, and this exemption should be removed (Harper Review).
 This means that if the international companies collude on cargo pricing to the detriment of Australian consumers, there is no capacity for action to be taken.

 Several reviews (The Harper Review and the Australian Automotive Manufacturing Industry Inquiry (PC 2014a) (Automotive Inquiry)) have recommended that the restrictions on the import of second hand motor vehicles is unwarranted and costly and should be removed.
-It has been estimated that these restrictions mean second hand cars cost twice in Australian what they do in New Zealand, which does not restrict imports.
-With 4.5 million second hand cars traded each year (Ludlow 2015) removing these restrictions would greatly benefit consumers (if the saving applies to half the market with an average price of $12 000 falling to $6 000, this is a saving of $13.5 billion).
+It has been estimated that these restrictions mean second hand cars cost twice in Australian what they do in New Zealand, which does not restrict imports (Ludlow 2015).
+The savings from deregulation are hard to estimate given unreliable data on used car sales and the prospective impact on car prices, but are still likely to be significant.
 However, those selling their cars would pay for much of this.
 On a net basis, the gains are modest, although the competitive pressure may help to drive down new car prices, which would be a direct gain to Australian consumers.

 Containing anti-dumping activity is a clear area where action is needed.
 Policies in this area are hard to reconcile with the trade liberalisation objectives that have underpinned Australia’s microeconomic reform program in past decades (PC 2016a).
 Like other forms of industry assistance, the direct saving to governments or consumers is small relative to the dynamic effects as firms that have sought this form of protection will have no other option than to focus on improving their productivity and developing new market opportunities.

 To stimulate investment in innovation, IP rights entrench benefits to firms that own the IP.
 Where the inventiveness of the step is minimal, or the rights are too generous, this comes at a cost to other firms, and consumers.
 For example, the IP Inquiry estimated that reforming extensions of term will lower the cost of pharmaceuticals, benefiting consumers and saving the government an estimated $258 million each year.
 Additional public health benefits will arise from improved access to affordable medicines.
 To better foster creative endeavour and to benefit consumers, recommendations included raising the inventive test for patent eligibility and reforming the extensions of terms for patent term for pharmaceuticals.
 Raising the inventiveness test will elevate patent quality over time, improve the signal value of patents, reduce thickets, limit strategic misuse and shorten pendency, which should stimulate innovation and business activity.
 Restructuring renewal fees will reduce the risk that poor quality patents remain entrenched.
 In addition, the recommendation to change copyright law from ‘fair dealing’ to ‘fair use’ has the potential to liberate one-off use of content to the benefit of all (chapter 5).
 Collectively these reforms can remove barriers to other patents and efforts to develop new products.
-It is difficult to estimate what these changes are worth, but since innovation is a main source of productivity growth, even shifting it by 0.1 percentage point, would be worth $1.9 billion to the Australian economy.22
+It is difficult to estimate what these changes are worth, but since innovation is a main source of productivity growth they could be substantial.22

 The Harper Review highlighted the value of embedding the principle of providing consumer choice where possible in the delivery of government funded services.
 Well informed choice can be used to promote competition, and has intrinsic value as it empowers consumers.
 The principles in relation to choice and competition do, however, need to include consideration of the capacity of individuals to make and act on choices, the potential costs to some individuals of being given the responsibility of making choices, and the value for public money that can be delivered through enhanced choice and competition.
 The benefits of such changes will vary greatly with the service and program design, and are more likely to result in better outcomes for clients than necessarily reducing government expenditure.
 The Commission’s draft report on Human Services (2017b) provides an indication of the types of benefits that could be achieved through the greater use of contestability, competition and choice, for example being able to access any dentist using a publicly funded voucher, rather than waiting for an appointment with a public dental clinic, could significantly improve attendance and with this oral health.
 As with ensuring competitive neutrality for government business activities that compete with private providers, institutional arrangements need to be robust.
 The need for improvements in competitive neutrality policy, complaints processes and reporting identified by Harper deserve attention.
 While all State and Territory Governments and the Commonwealth have processes in place, these are costly to firms to use, so ensuring that the principles are adhered to will avoid these costs.23